Rye Barcott: With Honor

-Published work
+Writing and publications

 Barcott is the author of the memoir It Happened on the Way to War (Bloomsbury Publishing).
-The book's dedication to CFK cofounders Salim Mohamed and Tabitha Atieno Festo includes a phrase that captures the central theme of the book: "Talent is universal; opportunity is not."
+The book's dedication to CFK Africa cofounders Salim Mohamed, a community organizer, and Tabitha Atieno Festo, a nurse, includes a phrase that captures the central theme of the book: Talent is universal; opportunity is not.
+The book explores the intersection of social entrepreneurship and military service.